Genkiand0/Genkiand0.github.io/essays/ReflectOnUseOfAI.md

 - Writing code
 	- Usually not, I only use this for the suggestion of the code which I understand the function.
 - Documenting code
+	- I use when the extension suggest when I write a code of functions
 - Quality assurance e.g. “What’s wrong with this code \<code here>” or “Fix the ESLint errors in \<code here>”
  	- I did use AI to follow the Code Standards of ESLint
 - Other uses in ICS 314 not listed